-22. RELATED PARTY DISCLOSURES
+23. RELATED PARTY DISCLOSURES

-Prophecy had related party transactions with the following companies, related by way of directors and key management personnel:
+During the year ended December 31, 2019, the Company had related party transactions with the following companies, related by way of directors and key management personnel:

-- Linx Partners Ltd., a private company controlled by John Lee, Director, CEO and Executive Chairman of Prophecy, provides management and consulting services to the Company. - MaKevCo Consulting Inc., a private company 50% owned by Greg Hall, Director of Prophecy, provides consulting services to the Company. - Sophir Asia Ltd., a private company controlled by Masa Igata, Director of Prophecy, provides consulting services to the Company.
+- Linx Partners Ltd., a private company controlled by John Lee, Director, CEO and Executive Chairman of Prophecy, provides management and consulting services to the Company. - MaKevCo Consulting Inc., a private company 50% owned by Greg Hall, Director of The Company, provides consulting services to the Company.